-1. Basis of preparation
+Basis of preparation

 - 1.1.
-These accounts (financial statements) have been prepared under the historic cost convention, with items recognised at cost or transaction value, unless otherwise stated in the relevant note(s), in accordance with: - The Charities and Trustee Investment (Scotland) Act 2005 (a) - (b) The Charities Accounts (Scotland) Regulations 2006 (as amended) - (c) The Companies Act 2006 - The Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (d) - Charities SORP (FRS 102) Accounting and Reporting by Charities: Statement of Recommended (e) Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 01 January 2015) - 1.2.
+These accounts (financial statements) have been prepared under the historic cost convention, with items recognised at cost or transaction value, unless otherwise stated in the relevant note(s), in accordance with: - (a) The Charities and Trustee Investment (Scotland) Act 2005 - (b) The Charities Accounts (Scotland) Regulations 2006 (as amended) - (c) The Companies Act 2006 - The Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (d) - Charities SORP (FRS 102) Accounting and Reporting by Charities: Statement of Recommended (e) Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 01 January 2015) - 1.2.
 The charity has prepared its accounts in sterling which is the functional currency of the charity.
 Monetary amounts in these financial statements are rounded to the nearest £1. - 1.3.
-In preparing the accounts, the trustees were not required to make any adjustments that would have a material effect on the numbers reported. - Prior year adjustment the prior year accounts have been restated to account for variation in liabilities calculations and to reflect previous expenditure.
-The change has resulted in closing funds decreasing by £7,969 - For the purposes of FRS102, the Charity is a public benefit entity and accounting policies are applied accordingly.
+In preparing the accounts, the trustees were not required to make any adjustments that would have a material effect on the numbers reported. - 1.4.
+There have been no changes to the basis of preparation or to the previous year's accounts. - 1.5.
+For the purposes of FRS102, the Charity is a public benefit entity and accounting policies are applied accordingly.
 However, the trustees do not consider that these accounts depend on any material estimates or judgements except where specifically noted.
-The Charity has only basic financial instrument - As Gargunnock Community Trust Ltd is a "small charity" within the SORP definition (under £500,000 income) the Trustees have opted to make use of the simplifications permitted by SORP 2015 FRS102 for smaller charities.
-In particular, the allocation of income and expenditure on the Statement of Financial Activities has been adapted to the Charity's circumstances, rather than following the functional classification specified in the current SORP - The trustees have reviewed the financial position of the Charity and are satisfied that it has sufficient resources to continue for at least 12 months beyond the date of approval of these accounts.
+The Charity has only basic financial instrument - As Gargunnock Community Trust Ltd is a "small charity" within the SORP definition (under £500,000 1.6. income) the Trustees have opted to make use of the simplifications permitted by SORP 2015 FRS102 for smaller charities.
+In particular, the allocation of income and expenditure on the Statement of Financial Activities has been adapted to the Charity's circumstances, rather than following the functional classification specified in the current SORP - 1.7.
+The trustees have reviewed the financial position of the Charity and are satisfied that it has sufficient resources to continue for at least 12 months beyond the date of approval of these accounts.
 The accounts are thus prepared on a going concern basis